 Cruelty To A Horse:

-August 1891 – Pescud Attacked By A Horse – Maybe this was a horses revenge for the above cruelty to a horse!:
+The County Of Middlesex Independent – 21st August 1901 – Pescud Attacked By A Horse – Maybe this was a horses revenge for the above cruelty to a horse!:

 1901: